 Flash Fives started to appear at 888/Dragonfish sites in Spring 2016, beginning with Foxy Bingo where it is called Foxy Fives.
 It is very similar to Snap and Cinco but without a progressive jackpot (as yet anyway) or any of the extra ways to win found in Snap.
 Hands are priced at 5p or 10p each and there’s a maximum of 5 hands per player.
 An important difference between Fives and the other card based games is that in the other games, buying max hands is equivalent to buying a strip of tickets and in Fives it isn’t – in other words, when you buy 5 hands in Cinco they will consist of 25 different cards but in Fives there will be some duplicates (e.g. the 9 of hearts and 7 of clubs in the game below).
 Rather confusingly, Fives has different names at different sites – at Costa Bingo, for instance, it is called Bingo Vegas.

 Royal 5s is Playtech’s version of the Cinco/Snap/Flash Fives bingo card game but is exclusive to just one site – Mecca Bingo, where it first appeared in December 2016.
 All games are multi stake and players can buy hands for 5p, 10p, 20p, 50p or £1.
-The room has a progressive community jackpot (split 50/50 between the winner and all other players) which drops if someone completes a hand in just 5 calls.
+Unlike in the other versions, not all hands are shown on screen, just the best performing ones.
+The room has a progressive community jackpot (split 50/50 between the winner and all other players) which drops if someone completes a hand in just 6 calls.